VikasPrasad27/Track-Meds/README.md

 [![MERN Stack](https://img.shields.io/badge/Stack-MERN-informational?style=flat-square&logo=mongodb&logoColor=white&color=4db33d)]()
 [![PWA Enabled](https://img.shields.io/badge/PWA-Yes-blueviolet?style=flat-square&logo=pwa&logoColor=white)]()

-TrackMeds is a secure, responsive, and progressive web app (PWA) built using the **MERN Stack** that helps individuals and families **manage their medical records**, prescriptions, appointment reminders, and health reports—all in one place.
+TrackMeds is a secure, responsive, and progressive web app (PWA) built using the **MERN Stack** that helps individuals and families **manage their medical records**, prescriptions, appointment reminders, and health reports—all in one place and search about the medicine using MedBot.

 ---